Provjereno: Overview

+The tenth season premiered on 17 November 2016, the thirteenth season on 14 February 2019.
+As of 2026, Provjereno has 17 seasons and has 700 episodes in total.

 Awards and nominations

-Provjereno has repeatedly been recognized by the public and media as one of the few examples of investigative journalism in Croatia.
-Ivana Pradžiković received the “Joško Kulušić” award of the Croatian Helsinki Committee for promoting human rights, as well as the “Večernjakova ruža” person of the year award.
-Danka Derifaj received the “Velebitska degenija” award two years in a row for her contribution to environmental protection, as well as the "Marija Jurić-Zagorka" award of the Croatian Journalists' Association.
+Ivana Pradžiković received the Joško Kulušić award of the Croatian Helsinki Committee for promoting human rights, as well as the Večernjakova ruža person of the year award.
+Danka Derifaj received the Velebitska degenija award two years in a row for her contribution to environmental protection, as well as the Marija Jurić-Zagorka award of the Croatian Journalists' Association.